 The marina and beach is a 25min walk from the station.
 The coastal path stretches five miles (8 km) to the quaint seaside resort of Mumbles with its independent shops and Victorian Pier.
 Within the city, clients may wish to visit the National Waterfront Museum, which houses a vast collection highlighting Wales’ industrial and maritime heritage.
-Shoppers can head for Swansea Market, the largest indoor market in Wales.
-For art and culture, the Glynn Vivian Art Gallery and Dylan Thomas Centre are all within walking distance.
+Shoppers can head for Swansea Indoor Market, the largest indoor market in Wales.
+For art, culture and entertainment, the Glynn Vivian Art Gallery, Dylan Thomas Centre and Swansea Arena are all within walking distance.

 From Swansea, travel to Dan-yr-Ogof National Showcaves Centre for Wales and Brecon using the T6 TrawsCymru bus service.
 Craig-y-nos Country Park and castle is a 9min walk from the showcaves.
 Visit our South and West Wales cities itinerary for more inspiration.
 Two or three night’s accommodation would allow more time to visit Carmarthen and Pembrokeshire.

 Access to the north of the Gower Peninsula can be reached by the 116 bus service from Swansea city centre.
 To the east is Rhossili Bay and bus service 118 and 119 will travel there.
 Bus service 14 travels to Pennard Cliffs.
 A short walk away are Pennard Golf Club and Pennard Castle and Three Cliffs Bay.
-All buses are operated by the NAT Group.
+All buses are operated by Adventure Travel.

 The historic market town of Carmarthen sits on the River Tywi and can be reached by train from Newport, Cardiff and Swansea.
 Once a regional Roman capital, the Normans too made their regional base here.
 Wales’ oldest surviving manuscript was written at Carmarthen Priory.
 It is also believed to be the birthplace of the wizard, Merlin - King Arthur's guardian who had magical powers and who supposedly lived in a cave on the hill overlooking the town.
 There are a series of walking trails that explore much of the town’s history.
 For more ideas, visit our shopping fact sheet.
 Visit the National Rail website for more information about popular routes to Carmarthen.
 There is a limited bus service from Carmarthen to National Botanic Garden of Wales .
 Bus service 279 leaves the bus station at 11:05 with the return bus leaving the garden at 16:25.
 For more information, visit the website’s travel page.